louisnovick/louisnovick.com-old/source/blog/a-short-introduction-to-haml.md

 ##What is [Haml](http://haml.info/)?

 Simply defined, Haml is an abstract HTML preprocessor that allows you to write beautiful, DRY, well-indented and clear markup.
 It provides you with an easily understood syntax that's easy to adjust to even if you have little to no prior experience with HTML preprocessors.
 I think it's very possible to have a working knowledge of Haml within a relatively short amount of time.
-It took about an hour for me to get used to it, but once I did I saw a noticable increase in the speed at which I type out my HTML templates.
+It took about an hour for me to get used to it, but once I did I saw a noticeable increase in the speed at which I type out my HTML templates.

 Getting up and running with Haml is easy enough.
 If you're using Ruby on Rails any file in your `app/views` folder can be switched over to Haml on the fly simply by changing its extension to `.haml`.
 If you decide to go the `grunt` or `gulp` route to manage your asset pipeline, there are a few npm packages to choose from.